 When people talk about gummy stability, they usually mean “does it mold?”
 Microbial control is important, but it’s only part of the picture for a botanical gummy.

-For Tongkat Ali gummies, stability is often a three-way balancing act:
+For Tongkat Ali gummies, stability is a three-way balancing act:

-Here’s what shows up in the real world: the product can still pass potency specs while becoming more bitter over time, changing in color, or hardening and clumping.
-Those are the issues that drive complaints and returns.
+In practice, the product can still pass potency specs while becoming more bitter over time, changing color, or hardening and clumping.
+Those issues drive complaints and returns.

 That’s why a serious stability program includes more than lab assays.
 It should also include texture and sensory checkpoints at defined intervals, along with packaging performance review.